 Top

 If you will be in Lisbon for more than a day, you must check out Sintra!
 Located only 45 minutes from Lisbon, the town of Sintra is full of castles and palaces, and it feels like it belongs in a fairytale.
-While a lot of castles in Europe can be a bit bland, the three we went to were so different and interesting.
+While a lot of castles in Europe can be a bit bland, the three we went to were so unique and interesting.
 I highly recommend all three!

 Getting There